Primenostics Datenschutz

 Back pain is unpleasant, disturbing and often limits everyday mobility.
 It reduces quality of life and is one of the most common reasons for medical consultations.
 Back pain can have a variety of causes and should first be precisely clarified by detailed imaging of the spine.
 Frequently it is degenerative changes in the small vertebral joints that are activated and painful.
 Often there is direct pressure on the nerves and nerve roots in the spine; for example, due to the constricting wear of the spine, slipped discs or postoperative scarring.
 Nerve compression then leads to a spiral of pain with additional swelling of the nerve and an inflammatory reaction in the surrounding tissue.

-In addition to conservative treatment measures, image-guided (MRI or CT-guided) local pain therapy can be highly effective.
+In addition to conservative treatment measures, image-guided (MRI-guided) local pain therapy can be highly effective.
 Specific pain therapy at the small vertebral joints is known as facet joint infiltration, and around the nerves as periradicular therapy (PRT).
 With precisely controlled infiltration, the effective medication – consisting of a local anaesthetic and anti-inflammatory cortisone – can be applied precisely “to where it happens”.
 The aim is to break the pain cascade and to achieve rapid pain relief and, if possible, long-term complete freedom from symptoms.

-MRI or CT-guided pain therapy
+MRI-guided pain therapy

 Suitability, procedure and advantages